lucasmr19/Hollow-knight-AI/README.md

 ## Project Overview

 The goal of this project is to train an AI agent that can play **Hollow Knight**, a popular Metroidvania game.
 To achieve this:
-1. A **YOLO-based object detection model** is trained to identify key elements from the game, such as health bars, mana, enemies, and interactable objects.
+1. A **YOLO-based object detection model** has been trained to identify key elements from the game, such as health bars, mana, enemies, ...
 2. These detections are used as observations for a **Reinforcement Learning (RL) agent** that interacts with the game environment to learn optimal strategies.

 This project involves: